 \subsection{Evaluation Protocol for Object Tracking}

-{ \textbf{Evaluation metric.}} We first introduce a set of performance evaluation metrics for object tracking used in previous literatures, including {\em mostly tracked} (MT), {\em mostly lost} (ML), {\em identity switches} (IDS), {\em fragmentations of target trajectories} (FM), {\em false positives} (FP), {\em false negatives} (FN), and two CLEAR MOT metrics~\cite{DBLP:conf/clear/StiefelhagenBBGMS06}, {\em multi-object tracking accuracy} (MOTA) and {\em multi-object tracking precision} (MOTP).
-The FP metric describes the number of tracker outputs which are the false alarms, and FN is the number of targets missed by any tracked trajectories in each frame.
+{\flushleft \textbf{Existing evaluation metric.}} We first introduce a set of performance evaluation metrics for object tracking widely used in the literature including {\em mostly tracked} (MT), {\em mostly lost} (ML), {\em identity switches} (IDS), {\em fragmentations of target trajectories} (FM), {\em false positives} (FP), {\em false negatives} (FN), and two CLEAR MOT metrics \citep{DBLP:conf/clear/StiefelhagenBBGMS06}, {\em multi-object tracking accuracy} (MOTA) as well as {\em multi-object tracking precision} (MOTP).
+The FP metric describes the number of false alarms by a tracker, and FN is the number of targets missed by any tracked trajectories in each frame.
 The IDS metric describes the number of times that the matched identity of a tracked trajectory changes, while FM is the number of times that trajectories are disconnected.
 Both IDS and FM metrics reflect the accuracy of tracked trajectories.
 The ML and MT metrics measure the percentage of tracked trajectories less than $20\%$ and more than $80\%$ of the time span based on the ground truth respectively.
-The MOTA metric for all sequences in the benchmark is defined as~\cite{solera2015_413}, \ie,
+The MOTA metric for all sequences in the benchmark is defined by \citep{solera2015_413},

-where $\textrm{FN}_{v,t}$ is the false negatives, $\textrm{FP}_{v,t}$ is the false positives, with the hit/miss threshold of the bounding box overlap between an output trajectory and the ground truth set to be $0.7$.
-In addition, $\textrm{IDS}_{v,t}$ is the identity switches of trajectories, and $\textrm{GT}_{v,t}$ is the number of ground truth objects at time index $t$ of sequence $v$.
-The MOTP metric is the average dissimilarity between all true positives and their corresponding ground truth targets, as the average overlap between all correctly matched hypotheses and their respective objects.
-Notably, the MOTA score is calculated by the FN, FP and IDS scores.
-Directly comparing the MOTA scores is equivalent to compare two sets of FN, FP and IDS scores.
-Thus, it is inappropriate to judge the performance of MOT systems based on the MOTA score, even along with other metrics, \eg, MOTP, FP, FN, etc.
+where $\textrm{FN}_{v,t}$ is the number of false negatives, and $\textrm{FP}_{v,t}$ is the number of false positives at time index $t$ of sequence $v$, with the hit/miss threshold of the bounding box overlap between an output trajectory and the ground truth set to be $0.7$.
+In addition, $\textrm{IDS}_{v,t}$ is the number identity switches of a trajectory, and $\textrm{GT}_{v,t}$ is the number of ground truth objects.
+The MOTP metric is the average dissimilarity between all true positives and the corresponding ground truth targets, as the average overlap between all correctly matched hypotheses and respective objects.
+We note that the MOTA score is computed by the FN, FP and IDS scores of the tracking results.